Kildwick: Education

 Education in Kildwick has a substantial history.
-In 1563 and 1564 the Archbishop of York’s Visitation Act books records a schoolmaster at Kildwick.
+In 1563 and 1564 the Archbishop of York's Visitation Act books records a schoolmaster at Kildwick.
 And the national Hearth tax of 1672 records “George Ellmott for the Freeschoole, 2 hearths” untaxed in Kildwick.
 In 2012 the School is adjacent to the parish church on Priest Bank Road and is known as Kildwick Church of England Voluntary Controlled Primary School.
 It caters for girls and boys age range 4 to 11; maximum number of pupils per grade 17.

 Transport

 Road

 Kildwick is a landmark in Craven being the point at which the main road from Keighley to Skipton crosses the River Aire.
 Kildwick is made a natural crossing place by the spur of land from Crosshills that dramatically narrows a wide valley prone to flooding.
 This spur is a first river terrace deposit of silt and sand with gravel lenses.
-It has been enlarged downstream by about 60 acres (25ha) of made ground.
+It was later enlarged downstream by about 60 acres (25ha) of made ground.

 From 1305 to 1313 Bolton Abbey paid for "Aire-brigg" to be built in stone however wooden bridges had existed there many centuries before that.
 The bridge at Kildwick is the first stone bridge recorded in Craven and the oldest bridge in Airedale and has been designated a Grade I building.

 The Keighley and Kendal Turnpike Trust operated from 1752 to 1878.
 It was promoted mostly by textile manufacturers of Settle on the grounds that transportation costs to be greatly reduced since waggons on good roads need half the number of horses required for carrying packs.
-It was built to a standard width of 7 yards of which 5 were metaled.
+It was built to a standard width of 7 yards of which 5 were metalled.

 In 1780 the bridge was widened for the Turnpike and is structurally two bridges standing side‐by‐side.
 The upstream side with ribbed vaulting and two pointed arches is the 14th-century original.
 The downstream side has only plain round arches.

 In 1823 the Blackburn Addingham road opened.
 Six stagecoaches a day passed through the area.
 However the Keighley Kendal Road proved a commercial failure and ceased in debt in 1878.
 The roads passed into the care of the County Council.

 By 1968 the road traffic volume found such a bottleneck at the bridge and village it necessitated the building of the A629 and bridge to bypass it; completed in 1988.